-The answer is almost always a definitive NO!
-The reasons are varied and discussed here in detail.
+The answer is always a definitive NO!
+The reasons for not refacing are varied and discussed here in detail.

 Almost without exception older kitchens are poorly designed.
 Kitchen design was not as sophisticated in years past and most kitchens prior to 1995 were not designed by experienced kitchen designers.

 A few of the undesirable design elements used in older homes include:

 - Using 30″ or 42″ high wall cabinets.
 Experienced kitchen designers now avoid these sizes.